bblodfon/elixir-task/README.md

 Have a Pearson correlation of 0.9452853.

-- 1 SEGMENT and one FUNCTION file: The mean of the numbers in the FUNCTION file whose positions are covered by the regions in the SEGMENT file.
+- **1 SEGMENT and 1 FUNCTION file**: The mean of the numbers in the FUNCTION file whose positions are covered by the regions in the SEGMENT file.
 That is, the regions in the SEGMENT file refer to positions on the genome and hence to the index of the lines in the FUNCTION file.

 Example: for files X.s and Y.f, the covered numbers are (11.5, 13.0, 13.5, 15.0), which are on lines with index 1,3,4 and 5, the ones covered by the SEGMENT regions.
 These numbers have a mean of 13.25.

-# Implementation
+# Notes on Implementation

 The program should be written in Python, with limited use of external libraries.
 The goal is to write quick code that still tries to follow good programming practices as regards object-oriented programming, system architecture, unit testing, and such.